rajesh3699/Snake-locomotion-analysis./README.md

 # Simulating different snake locomotion such as lateral undulation, sidewinding, etc using knowledge of forward kinematics and DH parameters

 The project was aimed to understand snake gaits.
-Modelling the basic snake kinematic model using DH parameterization and simulate various snake locomotion.
+Modelling the basic snake kinematic model using DH parameterization and simulate it.
 ![gif of model](SNAKE-LOCOMOTION.gif?raw=True "Snake")